waddahmoghram/G37AnnotationHPC/README.md

 However, it is placed on hold until all `HPC_BLAST.job` tasks are complete by using the flag `-hold_jid`.
 This parameter is extracted from the first `qsub` lines by a one-line bash script and passed on as variable `hold_JIB`.
 The output of each `BLAST` job is saved in text files starting with `ProteinOutput`, which are moved to folder `Protein_Output`.

+## fIGURE 1
+`HPC_Annotate.job` will determine the number of `JobCount` files using a bash script again since that variable is lost between jobs.
+After that it will run `ProteinFilterHits.pl`, which is a custom-written Perl program to any given output file. `ProteinFilterHits.pl` is called continuously to loop through all the `ProteinOutput**.txt` files.
+In the Perl program, the files are read line-by-line, Then, lines are either classified as sequence header or hit results.
+The hit results are checked for *E-value* to see if it is less than the desired threshold value—chosen to be 1, which is pure chance—although it can be set to a stricter criterion.
+From within Perl, `blastdbcmd` is invoked using `qx//`, as opposed to `exec()` or `system()`, since `system()` also outputs an "exit return status", which confuses things, while `exec()` does not return the `STDOUT`.

+The annotation is checked to see if it is for the same organism or not (**Note:** Uncomment print "same organism" line to see how this works).
+Also, the length of the query sequence is called by using `blastdbcmd` followed by some Perl code to extract that information.
+This information is needed in order to calculate the coverage percentage.
+The subject percentage coverage cutoff chosen is 50% of the query sequence, but it can be modified in the code.
+If the organism is the same, then the next hit is searched.
+Once a hit that is not for the same organism is encountered, the annotation command is not executed.
+However, the program continues reading lines. (**NOTE:** This is not exactly very efficient code, but it is the simplest).
+When the next query sequence is encountered, a new search is started.

+The output of `ProteinFilterHits.pl` will be append the word Annotated to its respective `ProteinOutput` file, which are moved to folder `Protein_Output`.
+Each annotated file will list the queries (starting with `#` sign), followed by the subject, followed by top annotation subject obtained by `blastdbcmd` (starting with > sign), and then the results of the top hit extracted from `blastp` results for each query protein in tabular format.

+## fIGURE 2
+#Compiling of Annotated Results and Addition of Headers
+Once all the files are annotated, the final output file `ProteinOutputAnnotatedCompiled.txt` under `Protein_Output` folder is generated, by appending all `ProteinOutput**Annotated.txt` end-to- end.
+Next, a header is created at the beginning by copying lines 1, 3 and 4 of the standard `BLASTp` results in output format 7.
+These header lines are the version of `BLAST` program, the database used, and a header for the results columns.
+## fIGURE 3

+One final check of the compiled file to ensure that all the query proteins are present.
+These results are output to `ProteinOutputAnnotatedResults.txt`, which is also under folder `Protein_Output`.
+Moreover, the number of hit queries that meet our criteria are count.
+Out of 515 query proteins, only 507 protein sequence hits were found.
+The others that were not found were either from the same organism in the database – which we do not want, or had *E-values* that were above the desired cut-off value.
+I also included a header indicated the `BLASTP` edition, and the database used.
+# Figure 4

 # Possible Room for Improvement
 1. Provide a check for maximum number of cores.
 Select that number if it has the least desire number of slots instead of having to wait for the entire cluster.